The PoF Portfolio

 There seem to be two schools of thought as to how to invest an oversized nest egg.
 Some would say, “You’ve won the game.
 Why keep playing?”
 Put that money in a very safe portfolio and you’ll never run out.
 You could go with a conservative portfolio of 80% bonds / fixed income and coast.

-With the other 15 to 25 years worth of expenses, I can be as aggressive as I wanna be.
+With the remaining funds, I can be as aggressive as I wanna be.
 I’m not saying that I’m putting half my portfolio into Malaysian microcaps.
 I just don’t have a good enough reason to play it safe with this half of the portfolio.
 It’s a cushion that I would love to see grow, but if it dropped in half it wouldn’t phase me or affect my long-term plans whatsoever.
-It’s also money that I may not touch for a very long time, if ever, and I’ll have time to allow it to recover.
+It’s also money that I may not touch for a very long time, if ever, and if the market does tank, I’ll have time to allow it to recover while spending from the bond portion.

 Does this plan expose me to unnecessary risk?
 I suppose, although a diversified portfolio of index funds is light-years away from the riskiest way to invest a big pile of money.
 So why would I choose stocks over bonds for the overflow portion of my retirement portfolio?
 Because I can.
 Because I’m a man who like to compete and win.
 Like Ron Burgundy.

-I’m willing to take the very slight risk that my accounts could shrink and never recover in order to reap the benefits of the much more likely outcome of continued growth that outpaces both bond returns and inflation.
+I’m willing to take the slight risk that my accounts could lose value and never recover in order to reap the benefits of the much more likely outcome of continued growth that outpaces both bond returns and inflation.

 I’m not interested in working until I’ve amassed an 8-figure portfolio, but I’d be lying if I told you I don’t like the idea of maybe having one someday.
 If it happens, I’d prefer to let the portfolio do the heavy lifting for me.